-We have established the intuition that transitions with high target alignment are more informative for learning than those with low alignment.
-Building on this insight, we introduce a simple extension to standard \gls{acr:rl} pipelines that explicitly incorporates target alignment into the learning process to improve sample efficiency.
+Building on the intuition that well-aligned targets yield more reliable learning signals, we introduce a simple extension to standard \gls{acr:rl} pipelines that explicitly incorporates target alignment to improve sample efficiency.

-We introduce \emph{alignment-based oversampling}, which serves as the backbone for \gls{acr:tarl}: Given a batch size $m$, we sample $m + b$ where $b \in \mathbb{N}$ transitions from the replay buffer, compute their target alignment $\mathcal{A}_t$, and select the $m$ transitions with the highest alignment for the update.
-This mechanism temporarily omits poorly aligned transitions.
-It effectively acts as a dynamic noise filter, postponing the learning of misaligned transitions until the target network updates and the alignment signal clears up.
-In consequence, alignment-based oversampling increases batch alignment.
+We propose \emph{alignment-based oversampling}, which serves as the backbone for \gls{acr:tarl}: Given a target batch size $m$ and an oversampling margin $b \in \mathbb{N}$, we sample $m + b$ transitions from the replay buffer, compute their target alignment $\mathcal{A}_t$, and select the $m$ transitions with the highest alignment for the network update.
+This mechanism effectively acts as a dynamic noise filter.
+By temporarily omitting poorly aligned transitions, it defers their updates until subsequent network parameter changes naturally clarify the alignment signal.

-The resulting building block is an easily integrated drop-in refinement that converts any off-policy \gls{acr:rl} algorithm employing target networks into its target-aligned version.
-Algorithm~\ref{alg:tadqn} presents an instantiation of Target-Aligned \gls{acr:dqn}, with the proposed drop-in refinement boxed.
-Alternative approaches to integrating alignment into existing \gls{acr:rl} pipelines like prioritized sampling, loss weighting or loss scaling are discussed in Appendix~\ref{sec:alternative_approaches}.
+Crucially, this building block is a drop-in refinement that effortlessly converts any off-policy \gls{acr:rl} algorithm employing target networks into its target-aligned version.
+Algorithm~\ref{alg:tadqn} presents an instantiation for \gls{acr:tadqn}.
+Note the boxed lines, which highlight that \gls{acr:tarl} requires only a localized, minimal modification to the standard training loop.
+Alternative approaches to integrating alignment, such as prioritized sampling or loss weighting, are discussed in Appendix~\ref{sec:alternative_approaches}.

-Similar to other established \gls{acr:dqn} extensions like \gls{acr:ddqn}, \gls{acr:tarl} requires additional forward passes to compute the target alignment for an enlarged batch.
-Importantly, the runtime overhead induced by alignment-based oversampling does not scale linearly with $b$.
-Given sufficient device memory, these computations may be parallelized and can be executed jointly.
-As a result, the dominant cost remains a single forward and backward pass through the network, and the marginal cost of \gls{acr:tarl} is low in practice.
-This makes alignment-based oversampling a time-efficient extension, even for relatively large oversampling factors, and allows practitioners to trade modest additional computation for substantial gains in sample efficiency.